Fatima-FSSE/rootranger/README.md

-Certainly!
-Here's a GitHub README file for your RootRanger application:

----

 # RootRanger 🌱

 **RootRanger** is an innovative application designed to help users grow their own indoor and outdoor plants, leveraging the power of the Google Gemini AI API.
 Whether you're a beginner or an experienced gardener, RootRanger provides personalized, real-time advice to guide you through every step of your plant's growth journey.